Private From Whom? Minimal Information Leakage in Auctions: Introduction

+Our conceptual contribution is to analyze agents' privacy from \emph{other agents}, while most prior literature focuses on privacy from the auctioneer or from an outside observer.
+Metrics such as contextual privacy (\cite{haupt2025contextually}), relative informativeness (\cite{segal2007communication}, \cite{mackenzie2022menu}), and Bayesian privacy (\cite{eliaz2019constrained}, \cite{eilat2021bayesian}) study the information that a mechanism reveals to the auctioneer or designer.
+Differential privacy (\cite{dwork2006differential}, \cite{pai2013privacy}) describes the information revealed to an outside observer.
+Our work instead analyzes the information that a mechanism reveals to \emph{agents} about other agents, and the tradeoff with the information revealed to the auctioneer.
+This focus is motivated by settings in which privacy violations can affect downstream interactions, such as the models of \cite{dworczak2020aftermarkets} and \cite{rothkopf1990vickrey}, but we provide a privacy metric agnostic to the exact downstream model. \cite{chor1991boolean} and \cite{brandt2008privacy} provides a demanding classification of a mechanism as ``unconditionally private'' if it reveals no unnecessary information about agents, but we describe a privacy frontier in the many settings when no unconditionally private mechanism exists.

-The remainder of the paper proceeds as follows. \cref{sec:related-literature} reviews related literature. \cref{sec:model} introduces our model, presents our notions of bidder and auctioneer privacy, and comments on the incentive properties of protocols. \cref{sec:characterizations} contains our main characterizations: an impossibility theorem identifying the tradeoff between bidders and the auctioneer learning unnecessary information, and a stitching lemma demonstrating that the tradeoff is flexible. \cref{sec:first-price-auction} and \cref{sec:second-price-auctions} apply our results to first and second-price auctions respectively, situating common auction formats relative to the frontier. \cref{sec:conclusion} concludes.
+The remainder of the paper proceeds as follows. \cref{sec:model} introduces our model and defines the Privacy Frontier while \cref{section:FPA_example} works through our notions in a first-price auction setting. \cref{sec:impossibility-theorem} states our impossibility theorem, identifying the tradeoff between revealing information to bidders and the auctioneer. \cref{sec:sufficient-conditions-privacy-frontier} provides sufficient conditions for a protocol to lie on the Privacy Frontier. \cref{sec:first-price-auction} and \cref{sec:second-price-auctions} apply our results to first and second-price auctions respectively. \cref{sec:related-literature} reviews related literature. \cref{sec:conclusion} concludes.
+All omitted proofs are in \ref{Appendix C}.